There is a common misconception that to rank highly you have to build lots of backlinks.

 The halo effect is especially valuable for small brands and startups that don’t yet have visibility in the marketplace.
 It affords the opportunity to stand out and acquire credibility.

-Most people think about guest blogging as a way of plugging in URLs and directly acquiring backlinks.
-But in this day and age of “nofollow” links does guest blogging still yield SEO value?
 The answer is yes – and it comes in the form of exposure.
-When you’re featured on a respected blog, or referenced by a trusted thought leader, it speaks volume of your brand.
+When you’re featured on a respected blog, or referenced by a trusted thought leader, it speaks volumes of your brand.
 Naturally, this directs trust and authority to your online domains and profiles, thereby enhancing SEO.

 Try partnering with influencers on social media.
 You can do this organically – by sending free products and services – or through paid sponsorships.
 Either method can be effective, especially if the influencer’s audience has a significant overlap with your own.